symbiosis-cloud/symbiosis-docs/docs/about/nodes.md

 ## Hostpath volumes

-Nodes should be regarded as ephemeral as the node disk is wiped on cluster upgrades.
+Nodes should be regarded as ephemeral as the node disk is wiped on, for example, cluster upgrades, server failures or maintenance.
 Therefore you should avoid using hostpath volumes whenever possible.
-Note that this doesn't impact [PVC provisioned volumes](/guides/volumes).
+Note that this doesn't impact [PVC provisioned volumes](/guides/volumes), which is the recommended way to provision storage.

 ## Node types